 - All students applying for federal loans file the FAFSA.
 Entering students must file the form by June 15, while returning students must complete it by May 1st, prior to the start of the fall academic year.

-- MD students applying for ISMMS institutional aid (need-based scholarships and institutional loans) use the Need Access form.
+- MD students applying for ISMMS institutional aid (need-based scholarships and institutional loans) should complete the CSS PROFILE application.

 Please note that the FAFSA and Application for Financial Assistance Forms require submission of appropriate tax return transcripts; since application deadlines are early in the year, please plan accordingly.